Lexer747/Haskell-Fractals/Lecture/notes.md

 <polygon points="0,0 0,100 100,100 100,0 " style="fill:#00FF00;stroke:rgb(255,0,0);stroke-width:5"/>
 ```

-This polygon we just defined is a list of x,y points.
-It goes from one point to the next
-so this will draw a line from 0,0 to 0,100 then to 100,100 then 100,0 and
-implicitly it goes back to the starting point as its a polygon.
-It also has fill specified by the Hex code and the outline is 5 pixels thick and is coloured
-by the rgb value.
 Finally the full SVG for two polygons would be as such:
 ``` svg
 <svg height="200" width="200" xmlns="http://www.w3.org/2000/svg">